alexwenchen/p7/README.md

 # p7
-Computer Architecture final project of David Li, Yifan Ma, Yu Lim, Wen Chen.
+C S 429H Computer Architecture's final project by David Li, Yifan Ma, Yu Lim, Wen Chen.

+# Sources Cited
+https://www.youtube.com/playlist?list=PLrOv9FMX8xJHqMvSGB_9G9nZZ_4IgteYf
-Note: This project is built off of javidx9 (OneLoneCoder)'s NES emulator tutorial.
-We followed his tutorial and used his template for the general code structure. https://www.youtube.com/playlist?list=PLrOv9FMX8xJHqMvSGB_9G9nZZ_4IgteYf
+- This project is built off of javidx9 (OneLoneCoder)'s NES emulator tutorial.
+- We followed his tutorial and used his template for the skeletal code structure.

+# How to Run
-To run our project, compile and run main.cpp.
-You should see a table of the sprites of the NES game Donkey Kong, which is as far as we got for the graphics.
-On the other hand, the CPU and instruction set are fully emulated.
-All of the instructions ran should print in the console.
+- To run our project, compile and run main.cpp with the command .
+- You should see the sprite table of the NES game Donkey Kong, which is as far as we got for the graphics by Tuesday night.
+- On the other hand, the NES CPU (based on the MOS Technology 6502) and instruction set are fully emulated.
+- All CPU instructions that ran should print in the console as a way to visualize the program running.